pmichaillat/hugo-website/README.md

 [^1]:  The updates to Hugo v0.120 and then to Hugo v0.123 introduced some issues with previous versions of the template.
 The issue caused by the update to Hugo v0.120 is [#1325 in the PaperMod repo](https://github.com/adityatelange/hugo-PaperMod/issues/1325).
 The issue caused by the update to Hugo v0.123 is [#1449 in the PaperMod repo](https://github.com/adityatelange/hugo-PaperMod/issues/1449).
 These issues are now resolved

 While the template should also work on other operating systems and with other versions of Hugo, compatibility cannot be guaranteed.
 Users on Windows or Linux systems, or those using different Hugo versions, may need to make minor adjustments.
 Similarly, the website should work with other browsers, but minor adjustments might be necessary for perfect compatibility.
-Please report any compatibility issues or bugs you encounter to help improve cross-platform support.
+[Please report](https://github.com/pmichaillat/hugo-website/issues) any compatibility issues or bugs to help improve cross-platform support.

 ## License